sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/02-lit-review.md

-Remove all pre-print references, ONLY&#x20;
+Remove all pre-print references, ONLY h

 # Literature Review